Are you wondering about how to get featured snippets for your blog contents in Google? If yes, this detailed guide is for you.

 How to find featured snippets of any site using SEMrush

 Whether you know it or not, SEMrush is the widely used and expert recommended SEO tool.
-It not only helps you boost your organic traffic but also helps you do a lot more things like backlink analysis as well as finding Google featured snippet box of any site.
+It not only helps you boost your organic traffic but also helps you do a lot more things like backlink analysis as well as finding Google snippet box of any site.

 If you are not using SEMrush yet, I highly recommended you to give a try to it.